 (NOW, with the launch of the latest ICD-11 in summer 2018, only ‘Autism Spectrum Disorder‘ is stated, with varying sub-descriptions – see graphic.)

 Meanwhile in America, within the DCM-5 diagnostic manual, clinicians are advised to also use the broad term Autism Spectrum Disorder, but with a numerical note of severity, and / or the additions of ‘With or without accompanying intellectual / language impairment,’ dividing the ‘severities’ from 3 to 1. (e.g ‘Autism Spectrum Disorder level 1’ is seemingly akin to an Asperger’s-type diagnosis, under the ‘older’ system).

 Furthermore – what about the situation we alluded to at the start – that many people aren’t happy with the reference to ‘disorder’ in autism spectrum disorder, preferring ‘condition’?
-A great, valid point, but with BOTH diagnostic tools using ‘disorder’, how else is an individual to find out info and information, without searching for the correct diagnostic term?!
+A great, valid point, but with BOTH current autism diagnostic tools using ‘disorder’, how else is an individual to find out info and information, without searching for the correct diagnostic term?!

 A little disclaimer – here at Spectra.blog we don’t claim to be experts about Autism Spectrum Conditions / Disorders; the information we post here is based purely on our own exposure and experiences.

 If you fancy some more ‘ranty content, you may also like –